 This/these ______________________ (product name) look/s great displayed with ____________________(paint a detailed picture).
 Perfect for _______________________ (place) to give the space a __________________ feel.
 They’re _______________(feature) for ______________(benefit).

-This modern triangle quilt in soft greens and blues looks amazing with grey and white decor in a baby’s room but will work well with any neutrals or warm toned blues.
+This modern triangle quilt in soft greens and blues looks amazing with grey and white decor in a baby’s room but will work well with any neutrals or warm-toned blues.
 Perfect for a nursery to add a bit of color but keep the space calming.
-It’s 100% cotton with warm cotton batting and is 42 by 36 inches.
-The perfect size to cuddle baby with, cover them up in a stroller or fold over the side of a crib without too much bulk.
+It’s 100% organic cotton with warm organic cotton batting and is 42 by 36 inches.
+The perfect size to cuddle your baby with, cover them up in a stroller, or fold over the side of a crib without too much bulk.

 This/these _________________________ (product name) is/are perfect for _________________________ (E.g. dry skin, staying organized, sparking the imagination, a snack, etc.) at ______________________ (time they might be used/consumed.
 E.g. relaxing bath time, work days, play time, before the gym).
 They’re ______________ (feature) for _____________ (benefit).

 This wooden X & O game is perfect for keeping kids occupied and entertained during road trips.
-Each piece is made out of certified wood with no toxins so it’s safe for all ages and can be washed as needed.
+Each piece is made from certified wood free of toxins so it’s safe for all ages and can be washed as needed.
 Each X and O piece has a drilled hole that fits on the grid’s pegs so pieces stay in place as the board is passed back and forth in the car.

 This/these ___________________________ (product name) make the perfect gift for ______________________ (person) on ________________ (occasion). _______________ (customer or recipient) will love _________________ (feature) for ______________ (benefit).